ChemistryMickey/DnD5e-Godot-CharacterSheet/README.md

 - CTRL+T to open an additional scratch work popup (in addition to the additional scratch work tab)

 ![Example Character Sheet](assets/example.png?raw=true "Example Character Sheet")

+(This was my first attempt at a UI using Godot so I apologize for the structure and quality)